NiGuangOwO/Triggernometry/readme.md

 ### Sorted Actions List
 The actions, list actions and table actions were sorted to be more reasonable.

+## Description and Log Messages
+Added arguments to represent if the variable is persistent and if the expression is numeric/string for the action descriptions and log messages;
+Added a `[Sync]` symbol to the description if the action is unsetted the async option;
+Added more validity checkes and more precise information like which expression caused error in `Context.cs`;
+Added color options in the action description page to allow customized color styles in the descriptions;  (format: "Lavender", "230,230,250", "#e6e6fa")
+Added a warning color when an action has non-zero delay and the description is overrided;
+Adjusted the warning / error log message colors to be less saturated instead of pure red/yellow.

 ## Others
 ### Fixed the bug about string functions with no arguments:
 Related issue: [#92](https://github.com/paissaheavyindustries/Triggernometry/issues/92)